NAWM Webinars/Conference Schedule

 The National Association of Wetland Managers (NAWM) formerly the Association of State Wetland Managers (ASWM), and the Bureau of Land Management (BLM) collaborated to develop a series of webinars introducing the topic of restoration of aquatic ecosystems through the reintroduction of beavers, the use of beaver dam analogues (BDAs) or restoration designed to attract beavers to an area to contribute to changing hydrology and restoring ecosystem services.
 The webinar series was planned by a national workgroup of beaver restoration experts and webinars are presented by expert practitioners, managers and researchers working in the field.
 In 2020-2021, the six-part webinar series covered the basics of beaver restoration and continuing through implementation challenges and ways to encourage beaver restoration projects.
 The series has been added to our Online Trainings library, available here.

-If you haven’t used Go To Webinar before or you just need a refresher, please view our guide prior to the webinar here.
+If you haven’t used Teams before or you just need a refresher, please view our guide prior to the webinar here.

 View Past Beaver-related Restoration Webinars

-Please check back for future Beaver-Related Restoration Webinars.
-Thank you.
+Please check back for future Beaver-related Restoration Webinars.